ismail-dev-code/knowvia-client/README.md

 **Knowvia** is a full-stack MERN (MongoDB, Express.js, React, Node.js) web application designed to allow users to publish, edit, and manage articles — encouraging a culture of knowledge sharing.

-This project was built as part of the [Programming Hero Web Development Course](https://github.com/ProgrammingHero1) and demonstrates a complete CRUD application using modern frontend and backend technologies.
+This project was built as part of the [Programming Hero Web Development](https://github.com/ProgrammingHero1) and demonstrates a complete CRUD application using modern frontend and backend technologies.

 ---